Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 2003

 The space shuttle Columbia breaks up in the atmosphere over Texas while returning to the Kennedy space center.
-The entire seven-member crew is killed in the accident.
-Columbia was the first space shuttle to fly and this was her 28th mission.
+The entire seven-member crew of STS-107 is lost in the accident.
+Columbia was the first space shuttle to fly and this is her 28th mission.
 Investigations conclude that a piece of foam from the fuel tank broke off during launch and punctured the orbiter's left wing.
-This hole in the wing allowed hot gases to enter during reentry, causing the orbiter lose control and break up while traveling over 13,000 miles per hour.
+This hole in the wing allowed hot gases to enter during reentry, causing the orbiter lose control and break up while traveling at over 13,000 miles per hour.
 NASA grounds the entire space shuttle fleet until safety updates can be made.

 2004